astllabs/astllabs/README.md

 <h1>📝 RECENT PROJECTS</h2>
 <h3>Echocast [Coming Soon]<br></h3>
-<p>Currently being developed as a fan project for Tom Clancy's The Division 1 & 2, this site will allow users to listen to in-game lore recordings.
-I'm using this as an opportunity to explore audio integration in web apps, focusing on seamless audio playback and enhancing the user experience.</p>
+<p></p>

 <h3><a href="https://warwickesports.com">Warwick Esports</a><br></h3>
-<p>I rebuilt the Warwick Esports society website from scratch using Astro, React, and Framer Motion (now Motion) to deliver a modern, and standout society platform.
+<p>A rebrand and relaunch of the Warwick Esports society website built using Astro, React, and Framer Motion (now Motion) to deliver a modern, and standout society platform.
 It’s designed with accessibility in mind and built so non-programmers can easily update content, with changes instantly deployed via Cloudflare.
 The result is an awesome, future-proof site that raises the standard for university society websites.</p>

 <h3><a href="https://itsfinal.net">ITSFINAL</a> [In Development & Desktop Support In Progress]<br></h3>
-<p>My flagship project, developed over the span of 3 years, ITSFINAL is a tournament platform for Destiny 2 for finding champions.
-Users can vote on their favorite emblems, unlock achievements, create custom emblems, and even participate in giveaways.</p>
+<p>A a tournament platform for Destiny 2 where users vote, create custom emblems and earn achievements.
+The site is currently still in beta and desktop support is in progress, so if you want to check the site out use a mobile!</p>

 <h3><a href="https://cs261-prod.pages.dev/">Junction Flow</a><br></h3>
 <p>Developed as part of the Software Engineering module at university, this project models traffic flow through a junction.
 I personally handled all the programming and used it as an opportunity to learn the React Flow library.</p>

 <h3><a href="https://symboltracker.net">Symbol Tracker</a><br></h3>
 <p>A site that helps Destiny 2 players unlock secrets within the game.
-Since its launch in 2022, it has assisted over a thousand players and received positive feedback from the community.</p>
+Since its launch in 2022, it has assisted over 5,000 players and received positive feedback from the community.</p>

 <h2>🎤 TALKS AND COURSES</h2>
 <h3><a href="https://readytoreact.net/">Ready to React</a><br></h3>